iFixit/Matryoshka/README.md

 Sets caches in a hierarchy to prefer faster caches that get filled in by slower caches.

-Note: This Backend is currently experimental due to its potentially unexpected behavior.
+Note: This Backend is currently experimental due to some of its potentially unexpected behavior.

 ```php
 $cache = new Matryoshka\Hierarchy([